 Abstract.
 The Energy Exascale Earth System Model (E3SM) developed by the Department of Energy has a goal of addressing challenges in understanding the global water cycle.
-Success depends on the correct simulation of cloud and precipitation elements.
-However, the lack of appropriate evaluation metrics has hindered the accurate representation of these elements in general circulation models.
-We derive metrics from the three-dimensional data of the ground-based Next-generation radar (NEXRAD) network over the U.S. to evaluate both horizontal and vertical structures of precipitation elements.
+Success depends on correct simulation of cloud and precipitation elements.
+However, lack of appropriate evaluation metrics has hindered the accurate representation of these elements in general circulation models.
+We derive metrics from the three-dimensional data of the ground-based Next generation radar (NEXRAD) network over the U.S. to evaluate both horizontal and vertical structures of precipitation elements.
 We coarsened the resolution of the radar observations to be consistent with the model resolution and improved the coupling of the Cloud Feedback Model Intercomparison Project Observation Simulator Package (COSP) and E3SM Atmospheric Model Version 1 (EAMv1) to obtain the best possible model output for comparison with the observations.
 Three warm seasons (2014-2016) of EAMv1 simulations of 3D radar reflectivity features at an hourly scale are evaluated.
 A general agreement in domain-mean radar reflectivity intensity is found between EAMv1 and NEXRAD below 4 km altitude; however, the model underestimates reflectivity over the central United States, which suggests that the model does not capture the mesoscale convective systems that produce much of precipitation in that region.
-The shape of the model estimated histogram of subgrid-scale reflectivity is improved by correcting the microphysical assumptions in COSP.
-The model severely underestimates radar reflectivity at upper levels-the simulated echo top height is about 5 km lower than in observations-and this result is not changed by tuning any single physics parameter.
+The shape of the model estimated histogram of subgrid scale reflectivity is improved by correcting the microphysical assumptions in COSP.
+Different from previous studies that evaluate modelled cloud top height, we find the model severely underestimates radar reflectivity at upper levels-the simulated echo top height is about 5 km lower than in observations-and this result is not changed by tuning any single physics parameter.
+For more accurate model evaluation, a higher-order consistency between the COSP and the host model is warranted in future studies.

-25 1 Introduction
+1 Introduction

 Clouds and precipitation play a major role in Earth's budgets of energy, water, and momentum.
 However, the correct simulation of 3D structures of clouds and precipitation has been challenging in general circulation models (GCMs) (Trenberth et al., 2007; Randall et al., 2007; Eden and Widmann, 2012), partially because model grid spacings generally do not adequately resolve the cloud-structure details important to these budgets.
 In addition, the lack of appropriate evaluation metrics also hinders the evaluation of GCMs.
-Over the continental U.S., the detailed 3D radar reflectivity field (indicating the 3D distribution of precipitation particles) is observed by the ground-based Next-Generation Radar (NEXRAD) network of S-band weather radars (Zhang et al., 2011 and 2015).
-In this study, we use the mosaic of NEXRAD observations called Gridded Radar Data (GridRad) developed by Homeyer and Bowman (2017), which have a horizontal resolution of 0.02° (regridded to 4 km in this study), a vertical resolution of 1 km (24 levels), and an update cycle of 1 hour.
-In order to compare these data appropriately with the output of the global model used here, we further coarsen the horizontal resolution, as described in Section 2.
+Over the contiguous U.S. (CONUS), the detailed 3D radar reflectivity field (indicating the 3D distribution of precipitation particles) is observed by the ground-based Next Generation Radar (NEXRAD) network of S-band weather radars (3 GHz; Zhang et al., 2011 and 2015).
+In this study, we use the mosaic of NEXRAD observations called Gridded Radar Data (GridRad) developed by Homeyer and Bowman (2017), which have a horizontal resolution of 0.02° (regridded to 4 km in this study), vertical resolution of 1 km (24 levels), and an update cycle of 1 hour.
+In order to compare these data appropriately with output of the global model used here, we further coarsen the horizontal resolution, as described in Section 2.